calvenjs/KC-Breakout-Strategy/README.md

 # Work still in progress...
 1. Working on screening tickers for the strategy (currently uses high volatile stocks frequently mentioned my retail traders)

-*As a disclaimer, this is a purely educational project.
+*As a disclaimer, this is a purely a self-initiated educational project.
 Any backtested results do not guarantee performance in live trading.
 Do live trading at your own risk.*